kalisio/skeleton/docs/guides/development/deploy.md

 You may now `grep TODO scripts/*.sh` and review all the places where you need to update the scripts.

+We tried to extensively comment our *CI scripts* to include relevant information in case you'd like to customize them.

 ## Deployment flavors

 Our CI system supports artefact **flavors**.
 We currently support three different flavors: